No. 5 Squadron RAF: Interwar years (1919–1938)

-Second World War
+Second World War (1939–1945)

-At the outbreak of war in September 1939, No. 5 Squadron were based at Fort Sandeman, still equipped with the Westland Wapiti biplane.
+At the outbreak of Second World War in September 1939, No. 5 Squadron were based at Fort Sandeman in Pakistan, still equipped with the Westland Wapiti biplane.
 The squadron became a light bomber unit when it converted to the Hawker Hart in June 1940.
-No. 5 Squadron further converted to the Hawker Audax in February 1941, using it as a fighter.
+No. 5 Squadron converted again to the Hawker Audax in February 1941, using it as a fighter.
 In December 1941, the squadron relocated to RAF Dum Dum, Calcutta, and began to receive their first monoplane – the American-built Curtiss Mohawk Mk.IV.
-Posted to RAF Dinjan, Assam, in May 1942, No. V Squadron became tasked with escorting Bristol Blenheim bombers over north west Burma.
+Posted to RAF Dinjan, Assam, in May 1942, No. 5 Squadron were tasked with escorting Bristol Blenheim bombers over north west Burma.

-The Mohawks were replaced by Hawker Hurricane Mk.IIcs and Mk.IIds in June 1943 while the squadron was based at RAF Kharagpur.
+The Mohawks were replaced by the Hawker Hurricane Mk.IIc and Mk.IId in June 1943 while the squadron was based at RAF Kharagpur.
 In September 1944, No. 5 Squadron converted to the Republic Thunderbolt Mk.I and Mk.II.
-In May 1945, No. V Squadron was withdrawn from the front line in preparation for the liberation of Malaya from Japanese occupation, however this was never carried out due to the Japanese Empire surrendering on 15 August 1945.
+In May 1945, the squadron was withdrawn from the front line in preparation for the liberation of Malaya from Japanese occupation, however this was never carried out due to the Japanese Empire surrendering on 15 August 1945.

-Cold War
+Cold War (1946–1965)

 Remaining in India, No. 5 Squadron converted to Hawker Tempest F.2 in February 1946, but disbanded on 1 August 1947 due to the Partition of India.
 On 11 February 1949, the squadron reformed at RAF Pembrey in Wales for target-towing duties when No. 595 Squadron was renumbered, however the squadron was shortly disbanded on 25 September 1951.
-The squadron was reformed at RAF Wunsdorf, West Germany, on 1 March 1952, and were equipped with the de Havilland Vampire F.5.
-No. V Squadron converted over to the de Havilland Venom FB.1 in December 1952.
-The 1957 Defence White Paper saw the disbandment of No. 5 Squadron on 12 October 1957 while operating the Venom FB.5.
+The squadron was reformed at RAF Wunstorf, West Germany, on 1 March 1952, and were equipped with the de Havilland Vampire F.5.
+No. 5 Squadron converted over to the de Havilland Venom FB.1 in December 1952.
+The 1957 Defence White Paper saw the disbandment of the squadron on 12 October 1957 while operating the Venom FB.5.

 On 20 January 1959, the squadron was reformed as a night fighter unit at RAF Laarbruch, West Germany, flying the Gloster Meteor NF.11.
 No. 5 Squadron began converting to the delta winged Gloster Javelin FAW.5 in January 1960.
 When No. 33 Squadron was disbanded on 17 December 1962, No. V Squadron was allocated the former unit's Javelin FAW.9, along with crew members.
 No. 5 Squadron itself was disbanded on 7 October 1965 at RAF Geilenkirchen.